Effective as of April 20, 2017.

 This allows us to build a more effective advocacy program, to inform you about the ACLU issues you care about most, and to make it simpler for you to sign petitions and fill out surveys.

-We work with a variety of vendors who help us process data or otherwise facilitate the operation of the ACLU site.
+We work with a variety of vendors who help us process data, facilitate the operation of the ACLU site and deliver messages to you on other platforms.
 For example, outside vendors may help us analyze traffic on our site, process credit card transactions, or facilitate activities such as the collection and delivery of petition signatures.
-To the extent that any vendor has access to personally identifiable data about you, by virtue of the fact that it participates in the operation of the ACLU site, we require that vendor to promise that it will keep that data confidential and use it only for the purpose of carrying out the functions we have engaged it to perform.
-That is true both as to passively collected data and as to voluntarily submitted data.
+To the extent that any vendor has access to personally identifiable data about you, by virtue of the fact that it participates in the operation of the ACLU site, we require that vendor to promise that it will keep that data confidential and use it only for the purpose of carrying out the functions we have engaged it to perform (with a limited exception for certain aggregated data, as described immediately below).
+That is true both as to passively collected data and as to voluntarily submitted data, and also as to data from any cookie or other tracking device.

 In some instances, we may agree to allow a vendor to take aggregated and anonymized data about activity on the ACLU site, and use that data for other purposes such as improvement of the vendor’s products or benchmarking for the vendor’s other clients.
 But we won’t agree to that unless we believe, in each instance, that the data won’t be recombined with other information to create any record about you as an identifiable individual.

-Website performance cookies allow the ACLU to improve the visitor experience by making the website easier to use.
+Website performance cookies allow us to make the website easier and more pleasant to use.
 For example, they may enable us to:

 - Determine how often and where you see our “breaking news” alerts or promotions.